hpc-maths/samurai/doc/source/tutorial/interval.rst

 .. math::
     size = end - start.

-- The coordinates of the minimum corner of a cell is given by
+- The coordinates of the "minimal" corner (left in 1D, lower-left in 2D, lower-lower-left in 3D) of a cell is given by

 .. math::